ayrna/orca/doc/orca-tutorial-2.md

 - SVC1V1 MAE: 0.517857
 - SVC1VA MAE: 0.535714
 - CSSVC MAE: 0.571429

 In this case, SVR has definitely obtained the best results.
-As can be
+As can be checked, SVC1V1 accuracy is quite high, but it masking a not so good MAE value.

 ## Binary decomposition methods